 The BTEC First in Sport will prepare you for the higher level study of BTEC National Level 3 qualification which can be studied in the Sixth Form.

 From Year 9 you will study 4 different units over the 3 year course

 - Fitness for Sport & Exercise (Online exam)

 - Practical Sports Performance (Rules, regulations, scoring systems, roles, responsibilities)

 - Leading Sports Activities (Attributes, qualities, planning and leading a sports activity)

 - Training for Personal Fitness (Produce and evaluate a 6 week training programme)

-At Wath Comprehensive School, we have a proud tradition of offering outstanding opportunities for all pupils to be engaged in extracurricular sport.
+At Wath Academy, we have a proud tradition of offering outstanding opportunities for all pupils to be engaged in extracurricular sport.
 All staff are committed to offering a significant amount of their time to ensure pupils have as wide a variety of opportunities as possible.
 These sports range from traditional sports such as rugby and netball to less well known activities such as Triathlon, Diving and Gaelic football.

 In addition to providing opportunities for pupils, we have a large number of pupils who represent their county, region and even country in national competitions.
 Our most successful alumni include several professional footballers, professional rugby players, GB water polo Olympic captain, GB judo representatives, GB Tae Kwando representatives, and semi-professional boxers.